 During Gillmore’s tenure as commander of the Department of the South, he received brevet promotions to brigadier general and major general in the regular army on March 13, 1865, for “Gallant and Meritorious Services in the Capture of Ft.
 Wagner, S. C.” and “in the Assault on Morris Island, S. C., July 10, 1863, and the Bombardment and Demolition of Ft.
 Sumter.”

 On April 14, 1865, General Robert Anderson, the commander who surrendered Fort Sumter to Confederate forces exactly four years earlier, joined Gillmore in raising the American flag over the cradle of the insurrection.
 On the same day, Gillmore issued General Orders, No. 44 (Department of the South) announcing that “Until further orders, the headquarters of the department will be at Fort Sumter.”
-Tragically, the celebration was cut short when John Wilkes Booth murdered President Lincoln that evening in Washington.
+Tragically, the celebration was cut short when John Wilkes Booth murdered President Abraham Lincoln that evening in Washington.

 Gillmore remained in command of the Department of the South until November 17, 1865.
 Afterward, he returned to Washington and mustered out of the volunteer army on December 5, 1865.
 Following the Civil War, Gillmore remained in the regular army serving with the Corps of Engineers.
 The army promoted him to lieutenant colonel on June 3, 1864, and to colonel on February 20, 1883.

 Gillmore died on April 7, 1888, in Brooklyn, New York, leaving behind his second wife, Laura Merrifield, and four sons from his first marriage to Mary Isabella O’Maher.
 Gillmore’s children and his widow subsequently became embroiled in a bitter dispute regarding the terms of the general’s will after his burial at West Point Cemetery on the grounds of the U.S. Military Academy.